-Squaw vine is another herb traditionally used in the third trimester to prepare for labour and in combination with red raspberry, can assist with recovery postpartum due to its uterine tonic and astringent qualities.
+Squaw vine is another herb traditionally used in the third trimester to prepare for labour.
+In combination with red raspberry, it can assist with recovery postpartum due to its uterine tonic and astringent qualities.
 An astringent is a substance that causes constriction of mucus membranes and exposed tissues, reducing blood flow.

 If you wish to take herbal medicine for pain during labour, you need to have a consultation with a medical herbalist about the best herbal blend for you.
 It is essential though, to avoid blue cohosh which some women take in an attempt to bring on labour.
 This has been associated with a myocardial infarction in an infant.

 You can inhale aromatherapy oils, add some to your bath as well as adding some to your massage oil.

 Aromatherapy can relax your mind, help induce sleep during early labour as well as help to reduce pain.
 Popular oils for labour include Clary sage, Jasmine, Rose and Lavender.

 Many women swear by homeopathic remedies during labour.
 I learned about the following remedies from an experienced homeopath who assisted women during their labour.

 Arnica 10M should be taken as soon as labour starts (the first intense contraction, not period pain/Braxton Hicks type contractions).
 This is reported to help prevent bruising and swelling.
 Ensure a speedy recovery and help to make labour faster and less painful as it helps muscle contraction.
 You can also use Arnica after labour if you are in shock – tell your birth partner to watch for signs of chilliness and shaking.

 Caullophylum 10M gives the uterus a boost and can help dilate a rigid cervix thus making labour more efficient.